snbafana/docs2context/README.md

 # docs2context COMING SOON

 docs2context is a CLI tool that automates documentation scraping, cleaning, and aggregation.
-It intelligently searches for project documentation, crawls through related pages, and compiles everything into a single comprehensive markdown file optimized for context integration. **This tool is perfect for pair programming with an AI**
+It intelligently searches for project documentation, crawls through related pages, and compiles everything into a single comprehensive markdown file optimized for context integration.

+**Simply put, call docs2context on a particular package, select the correct link from a list of options, and get back a large document primed for ingestion into an AI for pair programming**

 ## Installation